 That builds trust and authority with Google, and that helps your rankings.

 This is why links can have so much value if they are relevant and of high quality.

-However, without buying links (which is against Google’s rules), an outreach that involves contacting sites to ask for a link, or a (highly recommended) guest posting campaign, link building is out of your control.
+However, without buying links (which is surprisingly common, if technically against Google’s rules), an outreach that involves contacting sites to ask for a link or a guest posting campaign, link building is out of your control.

 Except that is, by writing quality content for your blog that people will want to link to from their site because of the value it adds to their readers.